Natures Healing Herbs

 This tomato soup is oh soooo good.

-It's an awesome recipe to prepare for you and your family on a day that you want to utilize your garden fresh tomatoes and herbs.
+On a day when you want to utilize some of your garden fresh tomatoes and herbs.

 Maybe serve this with a grilled ham & cheese or BLT sandwich.